Introduction

 Complete a dry run of your commute at the actual time you will travel on day one.
 Morning rush hour patterns differ dramatically from other times, and discovering your commute takes 45 minutes rather than 25 minutes the morning of your first day creates problems.

 If you are relocating for the job, allow extra buffer time for unfamiliar routes and potential navigation issues.
+Understanding where you will park, which subway exit to use, or how building security works eliminates day-one stress.

 Set Up Your Living Situation